By Kelsey Fox

 17. Douglas Crockford

-Douglas Crockford is an American programmer and entrepreneur who has successfully worked to popularize JavaScript Object Notation (JSON).
-He began his career as a senior JavaScript architect at Yahoo!, around which time he developed various JavaScript-related tools such as JSLint, JSMin.
-Crockford, who has also worked for Atari, LucasFilm, and Paramount, is currently a senior JavaScript architect at PayPal.
-He continues to write and speak regularly about JavaScript, JSON, and the Yahoo!
+He began his career as a senior JavaScript architect at Yahoo!
+He developed various JavaScript-related tools such as JSLint, JSMin.
+Crockford, who has also worked for Atari, LucasFilm, and Paramount, is a senior JavaScript architect at PayPal.
+He continues to write and speak about JavaScript, JSON, and the Yahoo!
 User Interface Library.

 16. Miguel de Icaza

-Miguel de Icaza grew up in a family of scientists with a physicist father and biologist mother.
+Miguel de Icaza is known in the theoretical computer science world.
+He grew up in a family of scientists.
+His father was in physics, his mother in biology.
 After dropping out of the Universidad Nacional Autonoma de Mexico, de Icaza began writing free software.
-A few years later, in 1999, he was awarded the Free Software Foundation Award for the Advancement of Free Software.
-This was quickly followed by the MIT Technology Review Innovator of the Year Award, and a spot on Time magazine’s list of Innovators for the New Century.
-De Icaza is best known for creating the GNOME project, a free desktop environment that uses Linux.
+A few years later, in 1999, he received the Free Software Foundation Award for the Advancement of Free Software.
+Later, he received the MIT Technology Review Innovator of the Year Award.
+Because of these recognitions, he earned a spot on Time magazine’s list of Innovators for the New Century.

 15. Yukihiro Matsumoto